Kyra Ng (HPPS)

 (Click each category for detailed information & more certificates)

-In 2025, she achieved exceptional results, including:
+In 2025 alone, she has achieved exceptional results in various international competitions, including:

-- World English Olympiad (2025) - Gold Award & Overall Champion
+- World English Olympiad (2025) ~ Overall Champion & Gold Award

-- World English Competition (2025) - Gold Award & Honorable Mention
+- World English Competition (2025) ~ Gold Award & Honorable Mention

-- World Mathematical Olympiad (2025) - Silver Award
+- World Mathematical Olympiad (2025) ~ Silver Award

-- World Science Competition (2025) - Bronze Award
+- World Science Competition (2025) ~ Bronze Award

-- World Chinese Competition (2025) - Certificate of Participation
+- World Chinese Competition (2025) ~ Certificate of Participation

 These accomplishments underscore Kyra’s ability to compete and excel globally, combining academic excellence with confidence, adaptability, and a strong drive to push her own boundaries.

-- Singapore & Asian Schools Math Olympiad (2024) - Silver Award
+- Singapore & Asian Schools Math Olympiad (2024) ~ Silver Award

-- National Mathematical Olympiad of Singapore (2025) - Bronze Award
+- National Mathematical Olympiad of Singapore (2025) ~ Bronze Award

 Through these experiences, Kyra has developed resilience, critical thinking, and the confidence to embrace challenges, continuously striving to grow and excel across multiple disciplines.